 Jason Raff is a producer and director whose company, Furry Prawn Productions has an overall deal with NBC Universal.

-He is currently the Executive Producer of America’s Got Talent which is in production for its 15th season.
-Since its premiere the variety competition has remained the highest-rated series of the summer.
+He is currently the Executive Producer of America’s Got Talent which is in production for its 16th season.
+He has been with the show since it premiered in 2006.
 He was also the Executive Producer of two seasons of the all-star version of the franchise, America’s Got Talent: The Champions which premiered in January 2019.

 In 2014 the Guinness Book of World Records named the Got Talent franchise “the World’s most successful reality TV format.”
 The brand has been adapted for broadcast in over 184 countries including versions across Europe, Asia Pacific, the Middle East, Africa and the Americas.
 The show’s initial success in America is credited with the eventual launch of the British series, and the overall global launch of the Got Talent franchise.